darxkies/k8s-tew/README.md

 * Address: http://[worker-ip]:30100
 * Address: https://wordpress.[ingress-domain]

-__NOTE__: Wordpress is installed for testing purposes and [ingress-domain] can be be configured using
+__NOTE__: Wordpress is installed for testing purposes and [ingress-domain] can be set using the configure command.

 ## Minio